kietly/cs109a/twitter-eda.md

 #### EDA and Feature Selection for Tweet-Level Data

-Results of analyzing features indicated that the most useful fields for our classification efforts are: **retweet count, favorite count, num hashtags, num urls, and num mentions and sentiment\_negative**.
+Results of feature analysis indicated that the most useful fields for our classification efforts were: **retweet count, favorite count, num hashtags, num urls, and num mentions and sentiment\_negative**.
 Analyzing the .info() output shows us that five of the features are empty or have 0 for every value and we will drop these from the dataset: